justb/fsgen/README.md

 # Introduction
-Add eslint prettier and code auto-format at precommit hooks for your app(include typescript)
+Add eslint prettier and code auto-format at precommit hooks for your app(include typescript), react and scss default.

 # Installtion
 ```